openvinotoolkit/openvino/docs/install_guides/configurations-for-intel-gpu.md

 If you have installed OpenVINO Runtime from the archive file, APT, or YUM, follow these steps to work with GPU:

-1. Determine your operating system and it's version:
+1. Check your operating system and its version:
    ```sh
    cat /etc/os-release
    ```